aellerton/gilt-python/README.md

 * Model classes should be pythonic.

   Users should not have to use dictionaries to access fields.
+  Types should be what you expect, including dates.

 * Loading data should be pythonic.

   Throwing together big and small programs should use familiar constructs with minimal magic.

+* Respect and reflect the API

+  Naming is kept as consistent as possible with exactly what the API provides.
+  This includes methods, classes and fields.

 * more...